 She’s The Man, a movie that proves anything boys can do, girls can do funnier.
 In 2006’s She’s The Man, Viola Johnson disguises herself as her twin brother at boarding school and clinches a big soccer game, whips out her tampons to help with her “really bad nosebleeds,” while also falling in love with the team’s star player, Duke.
 Watch She’s The Man, rated PG-13, on Amazon Prime.
-5 Mrs. Doubtfire
+5 The Emperor’s New Groove

 Here’s another movie where someone operates in disguise.
 In

-Starring Rick Moranis as Wayne Szalinski, this comedy/sci-fi movie from 1989 is so nostalgic for millennial parents, so here’s hoping the kiddos love it just as much.
+Starring Rick Moranis as Wayne Szalinski, this sci-fi comedy from 1989 is so nostalgic for millennial parents, so here’s hoping the kiddos love it just as much.
 In

 Home Alone is technically a Christmas movie, but it’s also the absolute best kid-friendly movie that’s all about pranks.
 Now, these pranks aren’t so harmless since they’re meant to keep the burglars out of Kevin McCallister’s house, but they’re funny every time.
 Besides, who doesn’t need a little Christmas cheer in April?
 But, keep in mind, that due to the amount of violence and the whole “I accidentally abandoned my kid at home alone to fend off burglars” storyline, Common Sense Media recommends this movie is best for kids over 10 years old.
 Watch Home Alone, rated PG, on Disney+.
-8 Playing With Fire
+9 Dennis the Menace

 John Cena stars in the 2019 movie

 Are We There Yet? starring Ice Cube, Aleisha Allen, Nia Long, and more, Nick spots the gorgeous and recently divorced Suzanne and is smitten right away.
 But her young kids, Lindsey and Kevin, have been chasing other suitors off.
 When their mom has to fly to Canada, Nick promises her he’ll drive the kids to Vancouver and join her there, and they do everything in their power to run him off on the drive.
-Watch Are We There Yet?, rated PG, on HBO Max.
-10 Matilda
+Watch Are We There Yet?, rated PG, on Hulu.
+14 Clifford

 In this 1996 classic starring Mara Wilson, Danny DeVito, and Rhea Perlman, Matilda Wormwood has some pretty unkind parents, and a school principal, Mrs. Trunchbull, who bullies the students relentlessly.
 When Matilda realizes she has the power of telekinesis, she uses it to right the wrongs of the adults around her, and the ending is oh-so-happy.

 Common Sense Media calls the movie a “offbeat dark fantasy gem [that is] intense, sometimes scary,” so it’s perhaps best for kids over 9 years old.
-Watch Matilda, rated PG, on Hulu.
-11 Paddington
+Watch Matilda, rated PG, on Amazon Prime.
+16 Paddington